Voters have yet to decide on One Casino + Resort, but officials have already delayed the proposed Richmond casino opening by at least nine months.

 Voters can approve a casino referendum on Election Day in November.
 If they do, Urban One and its partners at Peninsula Pacific Entertainment (PPE) will construct and operate the facility in South Richmond.

-However, they’ve already delayed the proposed timeline for the Richmond casino opening.
+However, they’ve already delayed the proposed timeline for the Virginia casino opening.

 Richmond casino opening pushed back